 The Sequoia Project is a national convener of private sector and government stakeholders solving health IT interoperability challenges.
 We focus on real world, pragmatic solutions; and we need active engagement of all stakeholders to make progress.
 This is a sampling of activities our members may participate in.

-Sequoia facilitated consensus among members and the implementation community to develop and update a uniform set of patient matching rules and a maturity model to improve patient matching.
+The Sequoia Project facilitated consensus among members and the implementation community to develop and update a uniform set of patient matching rules and a maturity model to improve patient matching.

-Sequoia brought together members, clinician users and subject matter experts to identify how to improve the consistency and value of the data transmitted in C-CDAs.
+The Sequoia Project brought together members, clinician users and subject matter experts to identify how to improve the consistency and value of the data transmitted in C-CDAs.

-Led by the Interoperability Matters Information Blocking Workgroup since 2019, Sequoia is expanding a community of practice around the ONC/CMS Information Blocking and Interoperability Final rules.
+Led by the Interoperability Matters Information Sharing Workgroup since 2019, The Sequoia Project is expanding a community of practice around the ONC/CMS Information Blocking and Interoperability Final rules.
 Most recently, the Workgroup developed a suite of resources to support compliance with the information blocking rules.